 Basically, it is rice and beans that are stir-fried together and are also widely eaten in Nicaragua.
 This combination is mixed with red bell peppers, cilantro, onions, and Salsa Lizano.

 Salsa Lizano, for anyone who is not familiar with it, is a special condiment concocted in Costa Rica in the 1920s.

 The sauce is brown in color and is thin enough to be used both in cooking and in eating directly.
 All Costa Rican eateries and restaurants will have Salsa Lizano on each table.

-What do you eat with gallo pinto?
+What do you eat with Gallo pinto?

-Authentic food recipes of Costa Rica will tell you to eat it with fried egg; however, it is not the only way to do so.
+Authentic food recipes of Costa Rica will tell you to eat it with a fried egg; however, it is not the only way to do so.
 You can partner this Costa Rican food with goodies such as bacon, bananas, or even cheese.